tomrussobuilds/orchard-ml/README.md

 ### Reproducibility

 The entire pipeline is deterministic (seed 42).
-Run the script twice wille yield the same validation curve and the same final accuracy.
+Run the script twice will yield the same validation curve and the same final accuracy.

 ### Citation